Battle of Parker's Cross Roads: Aftermath

 After the fight, Forrest was able to cross the Tennessee River.
-Both sides claimed this battle as a victory, but the Confederate claims appear to have more credence.
+Both sides claimed this battle as a victory, but the Confederate forces withdrew and suffered greater casualties.

 Battlefield preservation

-The land upon which the Battle of Parker’s Crossroads took place is now traversed east and west by Interstate 40 and north and south by Tennessee State Route 22, located midway between Memphis and Nashville.
-The nearby town has grown considerably since the interstate highway opened in the late 1960s.Developers and investors are constantly looking at the battlefield area for business development, making preservation efforts particularly urgent.
+The land upon which the Battle of Parker's Crossroads took place is now traversed east and west by Interstate 40 and north and south by Tennessee State Route 22, located midway between Memphis and Nashville.
+The nearby town has grown considerably since the interstate highway opened in the late 1960s.
+Developers and investors are constantly looking at the battlefield area for business development, making preservation efforts particularly urgent.

-368 acres of the battlefield have been saved thus far, all by the American Battlefield Trust in consort with its partners, including a local group, The Parker's Crossroads Battlefield Association.
-In 2011, the Trust inaugurated a campaign to preserve what is called the “keystone tract,” the final unpreserved piece of land from the old battlefield.
-It was on this 52-acre parcel where most of the Confederate artillery was located.
+About 368 acres of the battlefield have been saved thus far, all by the American Battlefield Trust in consort with its partners, including a local group, the Parker's Crossroads Battlefield Association.
+In 2011, the trust inaugurated a campaign to preserve what is called the "keystone tract", the final unpreserved piece of land from the old battlefield.
+Most of the Confederate artillery was located on this 52-acre parcel.
 Many preservationists believe that if this land falls into the hands of commercial developers, the ability to interpret the battlefield in a meaningful way will be lost.
+It has been an affiliated area of the Shiloh National Military Park since 2019.